 If you’re buying an apartment from a house that is built on a rented lot, you should check if the rental period is running out anytime soon.
-Old rental agreements may be exceptionally cheap compared to the current market level, and when they eventually expire there might be a significant jump in the monthly land lease (included in the maintenance fee).
+Old rental agreements may be exceptionally cheap compared to the current market level, and when they eventually expire there might be a significant increase in the monthly land lease (included in the maintenance fee).

 Make sure to check what the maintenance fee of the housing company is so that you are aware of the monthly fee that you must pay each month to the company.
-Also dive deeper into the company finances to understand more about the financial situation.
+Also, dive deeper into company finances in order to understand more about the financial situation.
 A higher than average maintenance fee might signal that the house is not in a good shape as it requires constant repairs, whereas, a lower than average maintenance fee might signal that the company has some additional revenue sources (rental income) that offset some of the costs.

 You can find more information about the transaction tax at the tax offices website: https://www.vero.fi/en-US/Individuals/Buying_a_home

-Registering as a shareholder
+Registering as a Shareholder

 Make sure to inform the housing company that you have purchased shares in the company so they can update the owner registry or "osakasluettelo".
 You can do this by submitting a copy of share document (asunto-osake), a bill of sales (kauppakirja), and a copy of tax receipts to the housing manager (isännöitsijä).
 If you buy an apartment through a real estate agent, the real estate agent will make sure you are added into owner registry.